Systems Architecture for Quantum Random Access Memory: Conclusion

-YD acknowledges support from Yale University.
+\begin{acks} YD acknowledges support from NSF (under award CCF-2312754) and Yale University.
 SMG was supported by the Air Force Office of Scientific Research under award number FA9550-21-1-0209.
-We thank Liang Jiang, Shruti Puri, Junyu Liu, Nathan Wiebe, and Daniel Weiss for fruitful discussions.
+We thank Liang Jiang, Shruti Puri, Junyu Liu, Nathan Wiebe, and Daniel Weiss for fruitful discussions. \end{acks}